Halifax, Nova Scotia: Culture

 Halifax is a major cultural centre within the Atlantic provinces.
 The municipality has maintained many of its maritime and military traditions, while opening itself to a growing multicultural population.
 The municipality's urban core also benefits from a large population of post-secondary students who strongly influence the local cultural scene.
 Halifax has a number of art galleries, theatres and museums, as well as most of the region's national-quality sports and entertainment facilities.
-Halifax is also the home to many of the region's major cultural attractions, such as Halifax Pop Explosion, Symphony Nova Scotia, the Art Gallery of Nova Scotia, The Khyber, the Maritime Museum of the Atlantic and the Neptune Theatre.
+Halifax is also the home to many of the region's major cultural attractions, such as Halifax Pop Explosion, Symphony Nova Scotia, the Art Gallery of Nova Scotia, The Khyber, the Maritime Museum of the Atlantic and the Neptune Theatre (Halifax, Nova Scotia).

 The new Halifax Central Library on Spring Garden Road has received accolades for its architecture including the Governor General's Medal in Architecture and was described by Canadian Architect as "the most significant public building completed in the Nova Scotia capital in over a generation, and a new cultural hub for the region".